Peter Moss: Career

 At the age of 19, Moss joined the provincial administration of the Northern Rhodesia Government as a trainee.
 In 1961 he attended a one-year Colonial Service course at Cambridge.
 He returned to Northern Rhodesia and became a district officer.
 Internal political strife caused him to become disillusioned with public administration, however, and in 1965 he took a post with the Department of Game and Tsetse Control in Chilanga, near Lusaka.

 He took a break to complete his education, returning to London to take A levels which he followed with a degree with first class honours in Fish and Wildlife Biology at Guelph University in Canada.
-On his return to Zambia he became a park ranger at the Kafue National Park, an area larger than Belgium in western Zambia.
+On his return to Zambia he became a park ranger at the Kafue National Park, an area about the size of Wales in western Zambia.
 He produced the first park management plan for the area.

-In 1978, back in England, he opened the Cardigan Wildlife Park, now known as the Welsh Wildlife Centre, with Ian Manning and David Lloyd.
+In 1978, back in Britain, he opened the Cardigan Wildlife Park, now known as the Welsh Wildlife Centre, with Ian Manning and David Lloyd.
 It included rare breeds of sheep cattle and horses as well as species not native to Wales such as bison, wildcats and wolves.

 In later life he set up Eco-safari, which became the Ultimate Travel Company, which specialised in exotic holidays with conservation benefits for the destinations, and continued to be consulted by governments around the world for his advice.
 He was an honorary associate of the Durrell Institute of Conservation and Ecology, a scientific fellow of the Zoological Society of London and a fellow of the Royal Geographical Society.